jtpmath/jtpmath.github.io/_pages/about.md

 My research interests are in analytic geometry, algebraic topology and complex analysis.

-If you're curious, you can start a thread on [reddit](http://reddit.com/r/jtpmath).
+If you're curious, you can read us on [reddit](http://reddit.com/r/jtpmath).